Donner Party: Survivors

-The Graves children lived varied lives.
 Mary Graves married early, but her first husband was murdered.
-She cooked his killer's food while he was in prison to ensure the condemned man did not starve before his hanging.
+She cooked his killer's food while he was in prison to ensure the condemned man lived long enough to be hanged.
 One of Mary's grandchildren noted she was very serious; she once said, "I wish I could cry but I cannot.
 If I could forget the tragedy, perhaps I would know how to cry again."
-Mary's brother William had several different occupations, a diverse lifestyle, and his nieces thought he was "eccentric and irascible".
+Her brother William had several different occupations, a diverse lifestyle, and his nieces thought he was "eccentric and irascible".
 He died in 1907 and was buried in Calistoga.

-Nancy Graves was nine years old during the winter of 1846–1847.
-She refused to acknowledge her involvement even when contacted by historians interested in recording the most accurate versions of the episode.
-Nancy reportedly was unable to recover from her role in the cannibalism of her brother and mother.
+Nancy Graves, who was nine years old during the winter of 1846–1847, refused to acknowledge her involvement in the events.
+She reportedly was unable to recover from her role in the cannibalism of her mother and brother.

 Eddy remarried and started a family in California.
 He attempted to follow through on his promise to murder Lewis Keseberg but was dissuaded by James Reed and Edwin Bryant.
-A year later, Eddy recalled his experiences to J. Quinn Thornton, who wrote the earliest account of the episode, also using Reed's memories of his involvement.
-Eddy died in Petaluma, California on December 24, 1859.
+A year later, Eddy recalled his experiences to J. Quinn Thornton, who wrote the earliest account of the episode, also using Reed's memories.
+Eddy died in Petaluma on December 24, 1859.

 Keseberg brought a defamation suit against several members of the relief party who accused him of murdering Tamsen Donner.
-The court awarded him $1 in damages, but also made him pay court costs.
-An 1847 story printed in the California Star described Keseberg's actions in ghoulish terms and his near-lynching by the salvage party.
-It reported that he preferred eating human flesh over the cattle and horses that had become exposed in the spring thaw.
+The court awarded him $1 in damages, but made him pay court costs.
+An 1847 story in the California Star described Keseberg's actions in ghoulish terms and his near-lynching by the salvage party.
+It reported that he preferred eating human flesh over the cattle and horses exposed in the spring thaw.
 Historian Charles McGlashan amassed enough material to indict Keseberg for the murder of Tamsen Donner, but after interviewing him he concluded no murder occurred.
 Eliza Donner Houghton also believed Keseberg to be innocent.

-As Keseberg grew older, he did not venture outside, for he had become a pariah and was often threatened.
+As Keseberg grew older, he did not venture outside as he had become a pariah and was often threatened.
 He told McGlashan, "I often think that the Almighty has singled me out, among all the men on the face of the earth, in order to see how much hardship, suffering, and misery a human being can bear!"